mattias-ek/isopy/docs/refpages/dtypes.rst

 **********
 .. currentmodule:: isopy

-Documented here are the differnet data types implemented by isopy and functions for creating them.
+Documented here are the different data types implemented by isopy and functions for creating them.

 Key strings
 -----------
-The following classes/functions can be used to create isopy key strings:

 .. autosummary::
     :toctree: Strings